fargolo/oberth_effect/letter.md

   pdf_document: default
   html_document: default
 ---
-## Mood as momentum: ptimizing resources in state transitions
+## Mood as momentum: otimizing resources in state transitions

 In the Oberth maneuver, a spacecraft falls into a gravitational well and accelerates when at maximum speed.
 This is more efficient to gain kinetic energy as compared to applying impulse outside of the well.
 In fact, the most energy-efficient method is at the lowest possible orbital periapsis, when orbital velocity is maximized.
 A Hohmann transfer orbit minimizes the amount of energy to gradually spiral out of an attractor by wisely benefiting from the gravitational pull.
 It is used to increase payload capacity considering a fixed amount of energy.
 European Swedish-designed satellite SMART-1 (2003) made use of this to spiral out of Earth until it deliberately crashed into the Moon (2006).